 Years ago, I was able to taste wines of theirs from these vineyards that were aged in amphora.
 A line they call Viejas Tinajas.
 Viejas Tinajas are old terracotta amphorae.
 The ones used to make the De Martino wine are over 100 years old.
 Itata Valley is near the city of Concepcion.
 The vineyards are about 22 kilometers from the Pacific Ocean.
 In addition to abundant rainfall, there is considerable diurnal temperature variation.

-We tried two wines made in this style, one a Muscat from 2012 and the other a Cinsault from 2012.
+These were also a Muscat and a Cinsault.
 The Muscat was made from ungrafted vines planted in 1975.
 The wine undergoes extensive maceration on the skins in the amphorae for six months.
 The wine is then separated from the skins and put back into the amphorae for another six months before bottling.
 Nothing except sulfur dioxide is added to the wine, neither yeast nor other substances.
 It was also unfiltered.
 The wine had great nutty character and the floral and grapey fruit aromas of Muscat.
 The texture and structure of the wine was also interesting with considerable acidity.

 The second wine was the Viejas Tinajas Cinsault.This wine came from bush trained, ungrafted vines.
 Cinsault tends to have low acidity and that is why they chose a vineyard close to the coast to enhance the acidity in the grapes.
 Again, the wine matured in the amphorae without the addition of yeast or enzymes, only a small dose of sulfur dioxide was added to preserve the wine when it was being transported.